What is callus?

-Calluses, also called hyperkeratosis, are a thickening of the skin on the feet.
-It results from prolonged pressure or friction on certain areas, such as from ill-fitting footwear or intense walking or sports.
+Calluses, also known as hyperkeratosis, are a thickening of the skin on the feet.
+It is caused by prolonged pressure or friction on certain areas, for example with ill-fitting footwear or intense walking or sports.
 Calluses often feel hard and can sometimes be painful, especially when pressure is applied.

 Complaints